cloudflare/cf-ui/discussions/solving-problems-in-layers.md

 used by anyone.

-Then as an additional benefit we were also able to open source two of these layers as their own libraries that are being used outside of CloudFlare.
+Then as an additional benefit we were also able to open source two of these layers as their own libraries that are being used outside of Cloudflare.

 ##### Bad Example